 The breakneck advances in technology have led to the next industrial revolution.
-For the first time in recent history no-one knows how the future is going to look like.
-Interaction Designers are in the center of this transformation: it is in our hands to create the future that is based on human values, needs and behaviours.
+For the first time in recent history, no one knows what the future will look like.
+Interaction Designers are at the center of this transformation: it is in our hands to create a future grounded in human values, needs, and behaviours.

-No longer a tool to pick up and use, it is starting to fulfil its premise by augmenting our abilities as human beings.
+No longer a tool to pick up and use, it is beginning to fulfil its premise by augmenting our human abilities.

-So we are no longer designing the technology, but rather the relationship we are having with it.
-It has to be meaningful and valuable.
+So we are no longer designing the technology, but rather the relationship we have with it.
+It has to be meaningful.
 It will have its ups and downs, excitements and bores, it will start, evolve, and end.
-All this has to be catered for from the human perspective.

 The world we are designing for is developing extremely fast.
-We are not — we resist, adapt, and eventually embrace change.
-Thus we must take human beings as the unchanging cornerstone, the basis on which to build our designer attitude, approach, and methodology.
-At IxD.ma, the study starts from the human centered, but has its finger on the pulse, quickly adapting to the world, and always looks into the future.
+We are not—we resist, adapt, and eventually embrace change.
+Thus, we must take human beings as the unchanging cornerstone, the basis for our design approach, and methodology.
+At IxD.ma, the study starts from a human-centered perspective but quickly adapts to the world, always looking into the future.

-Human-centered design is no longer enough.
-In order to enhance our living standards after generations of exploitation, we have to look beyond human needs when designing the tomorrow.
-We have to consider those of the planet.
-Interaction designers have great impact on how people interact with the world around them, we are able to shape the human perception, even values and behaviours.
+Human-centered is not enough.
+To turn away from the culture of exploitation, we have to look beyond human needs and consider the planet's needs.
+Interaction designers have a significant impact on how people interact with the world around them, we are able to shape human perception, values, and behaviours.
 Creating a positive future is in our hands.

-From makers of things to problem solving innovators — the designer’s job description is in constant motion.
-This is why we concentrate on the core attributes of a designer: first and foremost the mindset—the thinking, values and attitudes, then the skillset, and only then the toolset.
+From makers of things to problem-solving innovators, the designer’s job description is in constant motion.
+This is why we focus on fostering the core attributes that make up a design professional: first, the mindset—the thinking, values, and attitudes, then the skillset, and only then the toolset.

-Being a designer means developing a certain personality.
-Designers are curious and not afraid of confusion, experimentation or failing.
-They can be critical to create clarity, and creative to build ideas.
-They can see the big picture, but also be meticulous about details.
-Designers are humble, care about and fight for the people, and the planet we live on.
+Becoming a designer means developing a certain personality.
+Designers are curious and not afraid of confusion, experimentation, or failing.
+They can be simultaneously critical for creating clarity and creative for generating ideas.
+They can see the big picture while also being meticulous about details.
+Designers are humble, care about, and fight for the people and the planet we live on.

 The studies at IxD.ma are experiential and studio based.
 You develop your designer intuition, experience and portfolio through constant iteration, guided by mentors—passionate industry practitioners, who use their experience to guide you through challenging projects.